 There's nothing quite like the beginning of a new year, is there?
 It's a time of new beginnings, fresh starts, and enthusiastic visions of success.
 And if you're like many people, you've made a few New Year Resolutions for yourself.
 Unfortunately, many resolutions revolve around how to break bad habits.
-What if you envisioned how to transform your life instead and defined a path to success?
+And by this time, many have already relinquished their commitments to themselves!
+What if you envisioned how to transform your life instead and defined a clear path to success?

 Estimated reading time: 6 minutes